Group Exercise Leader

 Group exercise leaders work for:

-Many group exercise leaders work on a contract basis for a specific class or number of classes.
-They may work for several employers at the same time.
+Group exercise leaders may work as entrepreneurs, running their own business, or as contractors or employees.
+Many contracted group exercise leaders offer a specific class or number of classes.
+They may contract their services to several employers at the same time.

 Others lead exercise groups as a second job to earn extra income or maintain their own fitness.
 Some group exercise leaders volunteer for community groups.

 Group exercise leaders who work for clubs and facilities may move into supervisory and management positions.
-Others set up their own businesses.
+Others become entrepreneurs and set up their own businesses.

 This section shows the industries where the majority of people in this occupation work.
 The data is based on the 2016 Census.